nhatch/mnist/README.md

 1. Download/unzip the MNIST training/test data/labels (four files total) into this directory.
 2. Test it out (see code below).
 3. Feel free to poke around with the algorithm constants to see if you can reduce the error rate.
-4. The incorrect predictions on the test data are stored for investigation in `softmax.incorrect_predictions`.
+4. If you're curious about the incorrect predictions, open up the viewer.
+(They're automatically saved to a file called `incorrect_predictions` and thereby automatically displayed.)

 ```python
 import softmax